kushalsamant/coherence/anthologies/anthologietypel.md

 2. C. Watch your World Bank fund become tax free money when these employees pay their electricity bills.
 Viola!

+Lessons In Running A Scam In 2020.

+Date: 4th June 2020.

+Label all the deaths that happen per year with a disease that is less deadly than TB, Measles, Mumps, SARS, HIV, and a few others.

+Declare an epidemic/ pandemic.

+Apply to World Bank for funds with this headcount.

+Enforce a shutdown of normal life and activate the work-from-home mode.

+Give liquidity funds to all MSMEs using the World Bank fund.

+Give salary hikes to all salaried employees of these MSMEs.

+Watch your World Bank fund become tax-free money when these employees pay their electricity bills.
+Viola!

 **Let me**.

+Let me lose myself in you.
+Behind those knocks on the door and sliding windows.
+There isn’t a moment I want, without your envelope, the smell of you body, the wetness of your skin, the curves that hold me, under your sheets, from winter nights to summer days, there is barely anything, that I want to not do with you, not want to feel in your company.

+Let Me.

 Let me lose myself in you.
 Behind those knocks on the door and sliding windows.
 There isn’t a moment I want, without your envelope, the smell of you body, the wetness of your skin, the curves that hold me, under your sheets, from winter nights to summer days, there is barely anything, that I want to not do with you, not want to feel in your company.